Acai bowls are all the rage these days for a good reason. The

-Acai has many incredible nutrients and is very low in sugar.
-Shockingly, Acai contains a good amount of health boosting amino acids and has a fatty acid content that resembles olive oil - it's also rich in monounsaturated oleic acid.
+Acai also contains a good amount of health boosting amino acids and has a fatty acid content that resembles olive oil - rich in monounsaturated oleic acid.

 Lingonberry is a shrub that is native to northern climates and is a cold-hardy berry that can survive most harsh winters.

 Ligonberries are a tart and small red berry which has a similar flavor to cranberries.
 In fact, it can be used as a replacement in recipes that call for cranberries.

 Lingonberries are an extremely rich source of antioxidants and possess large amounts of flavonoids as well as lignans which are believed to help prevent cancer, heart disease, and macular degeneration.

 Black raspberries have an ORAC score of 19,220 with just a 3/4 cup serving of antioxidant berries.

 This Northern American superfood has high amounts of anthocyanin pigments just like the Acai berry which come with anti-aging benefits.

-And black raspberries contain a high concentration of ellagic acid which is thought to be anti-tumor and may help to prevent certain types of cancer like breast cancer.
+Black raspberries contain a high concentration of ellagic acid which is thought to be anti-tumor and may help to prevent certain types of cancer like breast cancer.

 the United States.
 And both fresh and dried can be used in your

 The name chokeberry comes from the astringency of the fruit which creates the sensation of making one's mouth pucker.

 These dark colored berries have a very high level of antioxidants and have an ORAC score of 16,062 per 100 gram serving.

 Black chokeberries contain flavonoid antioxidants such as anthocyanin with a total anthocyanin content of 1480 mg. per 100 grams of fresh berries.

 Elderberries are a dark blue to black colored berry that comes from a

 Elderberries are one of the most commonly used medicinal plants and are most often used to treat constipation, sinus issues, inflammation, colds, and flu symptoms.

-However, be aware that Elderberries are usually quite tart and will need to be cooked before eaten.
+Be aware that Elderberries are usually quite tart and need to be cooked before eaten.
 Elderberries are a highly astringent berry and cooking deactivates this anti-nutrient.

 Elderberries may help ease the appearance of age spots and help to prevent wrinkles.
-The rumor is that these antioxidant berries were used by the Ancient Egyptians.
+The rumor is that these berries were used by the Ancient Egyptians.

 Wild blueberries are a rich source of polyphenol antioxidants and have an ORAC score of 9,621 for a 3/4 cup of raw blueberries.

 These antioxidant berries may help to reduce the risk of coming down with diabetes and cardiovascular disease.

-Cranberries are a very tart antioxidant berry that is usually consumed during the holidays.
-Cranberries are native to North America and historically have been used to treat bladder infections.
+Cranberries are a native berry to North America and historically have been used to treat bladder infections.

 Cranberries have a high level of pro-anthocyanidins which help to stop certain bacteria from adhering to urinary tract walls.